 You can't start recovering from a breach unless you know it's occurred.
 That's why it's critical to learn how to identify when something has gone wrong.
 The problem, of course, is that in many cases, there aren't any telltale signs that say that you've been hacked.

 "Often, businesses discover that they have been breached for the first time months after it happened, when they are informed by law enforcement, business partners, banks or the media — who themselves discover the businesses' data being sold on the black market," said David Zetoony, a partner with international law firm Bryan Cave.
 "Other businesses may have been breached months, or even years, ago and still do not know."

 There are, however, a few things that may tip you off to a security problem.
 Francoise Gilbert, founder of IT Law Group, said that slow or lagging computer response time, pop-up windows that you can't close, client reports of spammy emails from your account, or strange programs or websites asking for your credentials could all be signs of a data breach.
 If malware or a virus is discovered on your system, you'll also want to investigate to see if any data was compromised.

 What to do when a breach occurs

-Recovering compromised information from a hacker is impossible in most cases, Zetoony said.
-By the time you discover a breach, the hacker has already stolen or misused the information, and has often wiped his or her trail, he said.
+By the time you discover a breach, the hacker has likely already stolen or misused the information, and has often wiped his or her trail.
 Therefore, your first priority after discovering a breach should be to piece together what happened, how bad the breach was and which customers might have been impacted, Zetoony said.